upstash/jstack/README.md

 STAR THE REPO IF YOURE COOL

-jStack - an opinionated stack to ship high-performance, low-cost Next.js apps.
+jStack - an opinionated stack to ship high-performance, low-cost Next.js apps inspired by the T3 stack.

 This is an early-stage stack so probably dont use in production yet.
 If you're wild enough to do so despite this warning, let me know your website URL so I can feature you lol